 What this means is that energy sector labor unions, clean energy experts, advocates for low-income residents, businesses owners, building owners and environmental advocates like MN350 should all be asking for a seat at the table as energy stakeholders in order to assure that this advisory committee becomes reality.

 The advisory committee could be appointed through the City’s open appointments process, and operate like a number of existing City advisory committees.
 The Capital Long-Range Improvement Committee (CLIC), provides a good model.

 As a guide to contact your city council representative regarding this issue please visit the website:

 To host or attend a community education event to do base-building on this movement please visit:

 MN350 is an organization that works to catalyze a climate movement in the whole state of Minnesota.
 So, why are we putting energy into a single city campaign?

 Minneapolis Energy Options can serve as a model for cities around the state.
+For this purpose the campaign has taken on a new title called Community Power.
 Every community has a window of opportunity to evaluate what their energy contracts look like.
 Minneapolis has this opportunity now.

 For more information, visit Minneapolis Energy Options / Community Power.